 Make sure workers know where to get help.

 Locate free webinars and encourage staff to attend.

 System usage policies can be placed into place detailing what computer activity is acceptable and what’s not.

 Communicate with the IT section.
 Who to contact with system issues.

 Have in-house experts that staff can go to.
 (Make sure this man can still do their job responsibilities.)

-Do we want to utilize this software?
+Do we want to use this software?
 What do you want to use technology for?

 Set monthly upgrades to anti-virus software.
 Make the best software and training choices.

 Make your workplace a technology-friendly place.
 Mistakes will occur and things will break.
 Treat injuries as accidents and learn from the experience.

 Be sure staff can get the right training for the right software version.